haseeb-heaven/code-interpreter/README.md

 ## 🤝 **Contributing**

-If you're interested in contributing to **Open-Code-Interpreter**, we'd love to have you!
+If you're interested in contributing to **Code-Interpreter**, we'd love to have you!
 Please fork the repository and submit a pull request.
 We welcome all contributions and are always eager to hear your feedback and suggestions for improvements.

 ## 📌 **Versioning**